muquit/grabc/README.md

 # Know Issues

-* If color grabbed from root window, it might always show #000000 (Depending on the Window Manager in user)
+* If color grabbed from root window, it might always show #000000 (Depending on the Window Manager in use)

 # ChangeLog